 Our Services

 More than On-Site Milling.
-Expert Advice, Lot Clearing, Excavating Services & More
+Expert Advice, Lot Clearing & More

-When you hire Chris to mill your lumber, he works with your arborists and contractors to make sure you get the right log lengths to meet your builder’s materials list .
+When you hire Chris to mill your lumber, he gives you correct information to share with your tree guy and other professionals so that you get the right log lengths to meet your needs, including your builder’s materials list.
 If you plan to make flooring or other materials that require post-milling process work such as kiln drying or surfacing, Chris will explain what needs to happen at each stage and provide you with contact information for the appropriate service providers.

 How Our On-Site Milling Process Works